 Continue on separate sheets as necessary.

-NAME OF STAFF MEMBER FOR WHOM THE CONCERN IS BEING RAISED DATE(s) TIME(s) OF CONCERNING INCIDENT(s) DATE(S) THATE(S) OF CONCERNING INCIDENT(S) BRIEF CONTEXT IN WHICH THE LOW-LEVEL CONCERN AROSE DETAILS OF CONCERN- CHRONOLOGICAL, PRECISE AND AS ACCURATE AS POSSIBLE

-Name of Staff member raising the Department and Role
+NAME OF STAFF MEMBER FOR WHOM THE CO DNCERN IS BEING RAISED DATE(s) TIME(s) OF CONCERNING INCIDENT(s) BRIEF CONTEXT IN WHICH THE LOW-LEVEL CO NCERN AROSE DETAILS OF CONCERN- CHRONOLOGICAL, PRE CISE AND AS ACCURATE AS POSSIBLE Name of Staff member raising the concern Department and Role Signed Time and Date

-concern

-Time and Date

-Signed

-· ·

 ACTION TAKEN BY THE HEADTEACHER

-DETAILS OF INITIAL FACT FINDING CAR RIED OUT

-STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED OUTCOME/ACTION TAKEN This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.
+DETAILS OF INITIAL FACT FINDING CARRIED OUT STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED OUTCOME/ACTION TAKEN This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.
 Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
-This includes where a reporter has indicated they wish to remain anonymous
+This includes where a reporter has indicated they wish to remain anonymous.
+1